-The sampling dates and Yuba River flows are shown in Table 17.
+The sampling dates and Yuba River flows are shown in Table 15.
 We collected 469 measurements of cover and 468 measurements of depth, velocity and adjacent velocity where YOY Chinook salmon and steelhead/rainbow trout were observed.
 All but 8 of these measurements were made near the river banks.
-There were 244 observations of Chinook salmon and 258 observations of steelhead/rainbow trout32.
+There were 244 observations of Chinook salmon and 258 observations of steelhead/rainbow trout25.
 There were 82 observations of fish less than 40 mm, 311 observations of 40-60 mm fish, 78 observations of 60-80 mm fish and 39 observations of fish greater than 80 mm.
 A total of 6.1 miles of near-bank habitat and 1.4 miles of mid-channel habitat were sampled.
-Table 18 summarizes the number of feet of different mesohabitat types sampled and Table 19 summarizes the number of feet of different cover types sampled.
-We snorkeled upstream through an additional 21.6 miles (34.8 kilometers) of nearbank habitat and downstream through 6.9 miles (11.1 kilometers) of mid-channel habitat in November to December 2004 and in July to September 2005.
+Table 16 summarizes the number of feet of different mesohabitat types sampled and Table 17 summarizes the number of feet of different cover types sampled.
+We snorkeled upstream through an additional 21.6 miles of near-bank habitat and downstream through 6.9 miles of mid-channel habitat in November to December 2004 and in July to September 2005.
 While snorkeling this additional habitat during both these time periods, we did not observe any salmonids greater than 60 mm SL and did not collect any unoccupied data.
-Table 20 summarizes the number of feet of different mesohabitat types snorkeled in November to December 2004 and in July to September 2005 and the results of these surveys.
+Table 18 summarizes the number of feet of different mesohabitat types snorkeled in November to December 2004 and in July to September 2005 and the results of these surveys.

-We sampled 27,239 feet (8302 meters) of cover group 0 and 4,856 feet (1480 meters) of cover group 1 in near-bank habitats, and 7,091 feet (2161 meters) of cover group 0 and 405 feet (123 meters) of cover group 1 in mid-channel habitats.
-Depths at locations where YOY Chinook salmon and steelhead/ rainbow trout were observed ranged from 0.2 to 18.4 feet (0.06 to 5.61 meters), while velocities ranged from 0 to 3.98 ft/s (0 to 1.21 m/s) and adjacent velocities ranged from 0 to 4.80 ft/s (0 to 1.46 m/s).
-SCUBA was used for sampling in September 2003 to September 2004 and in August 2005.
+We sampled 27,239 feet of cover group 0 and 4,856 feet of cover group 1 in near-bank habitats, and 7,091 feet of cover group 0 and 405 feet of cover group 1 in mid-channel habitats.
+Depths at locations where YOY Chinook salmon and steelhead/ rainbow trout were observed ranged from